cdktf/cdktf-provider-snowflake/API.md

 - *Type:* string

+Password for username+password auth.
+Cannot be used with `browser_auth` or `private_key_path`.
+Can be source from `SNOWFLAKE_PASSWORD` environment variable.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#password SnowflakeProvider#password}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#password SnowflakeProvider#password}

 ---